List of Neighbours characters introduced in 1997: Paul McClain

 Paul McClain, played by Jansen Spencer, made his first screen appearance on 4 November 1997.
 Spencer auditioned for a small role on the show, but a month later he was told that he had secured a permanent role.
 Spencer was initially contracted for three months.
 Of joining the cast as a teen, Spencer commented "Getting a full time job at the age of fifteen or sixteen is a bit weird, because most kids are still at school or just working part time then.
 You can't really muck around too much on a show like Neighbours because everyone has a job to do."
 Spencer described Paul as being "a bit of a dag", but thought that as he got older he was becoming cooler.
 Paul was best friends with Tad Reeves (Jonathon Dutton) and dated Hannah Martin (Rebecca Ritters).

 Sondra Pike

 Sondra Pike, played by Cathy Godbold, made her first appearance on 10 November 1997.
-The role marked Godbold's first television appearance in two years, following the cancellation of Newlyweds.
+Godbold's casting was confirmed in the 4 October 1997 issue of TV Week.
+The month-long guest role marked Godbold's first television appearance in two years, following the cancellation of Newlyweds.
 She had been doing voice over work while attending auditions.
 Godbold was initially shocked after hearing a message from her agent telling that she had the role, before she ran around her flat screaming.
 She admitted that being cast in the show was "the best thing that's happened to me in a long time."
-Goldbold said her character Sondra would "wreak havoc", and described her as "the Heather Locklear of Ramsay Street" in reference to the actress's villainous character Amanda Woodward from Melrose Place.
-Sondra causes trouble after she is left in charge of a house that Darren Stark (Todd MacDonald) is renovating.
+Her character causes trouble after she is left in charge of a house that Darren Stark (Todd MacDonald) is renovating.
+Kelly Baker of TV Week called Sondra "a seductive young woman who sets her sights on Darren."
+Goldbold said her character would "wreak havoc", and described her as "the Heather Locklear of Ramsay Street" in reference to the actress's villainous character Amanda Woodward from Melrose Place.